China to expand trial of industrial application of GM corn, soybean - ministry

+Building on the central government's recent rural policy blueprint, known as the "No. 1 Document", the Ministry of Agriculture and Rural Affairs stated its intention to "anchor the goal of building a powerful agricultural country" and "ensure national food security".

+China's corn fields yield only about 60% as much corn on average as in top producer the United States, where GM corn makes up more than 90% of the crop.

-China will stabilise soybean acreage by all means available, the ministry added.
+In addition to the trial of the genetically modified crops, China will stabilise soybean acreage by all means available, the ministry said.

 ((Ethan.Wang@thomsonreuters.com;))